Squiblydoo/ModBringer/README.md

 # ModBringer
 ModBringer a Mod Loader for the game ScourgeBringer by Flying Oak Games.
 Check out the rules for modding ScourgeBringer here: https://steamcommunity.com/games/1037020/announcements/detail/3012317192167588072

-ModBringer's only functionality at this time is to provide an interface for managing community made Skins/Texture packs for the game.
+ModBringer provides an interface for managing community made Skins/Texture and Game Catalog files.

 The skins below are compatible with ScourgeBringer v1.52